myciek/BooksAPI/README.md

 - run ```docker-compose run api python manage.py test``` to start tests

 ## Development choices
-- I decided to use ArrayField for authors and categories instead of using ManyToMany fields, becouse i didin't have to use this fields in any cases that needed seperate models.
+- I decided to use ArrayField for authors and categories instead of using ManyToMany fields, becouse i didn't have to use this fields in any cases that needed seperate models.